Opportunities for Industry

 Named professorships offer additional resources to fuel research and educational activities and offer prestige for the recipients.
 Professorships are a way for companies to build relationships with faculty working in areas of interest and to help the Center recruit and retain top talent.

 The Urban Freight Lab's annual Tech Day event is a pitch competition for innovators designing solutions for the last mile of the urban goods delivery system.
-Each semi-finalist is given 15 minutes to present their solution to a panel of judges, with one winner selected by judges based on technical feasibility, business application, market potential, and quality of presentation.
+Each semi-finalist presents their solution to a panel of judges, with one winner selected based on technical feasibility, business application, market potential, and quality of presentation.

-We are recruiting for named sponsors; sponsors are invited to serve as judge and reviewer.
+We are recruiting for named sponsors; sponsors are invited to serve on the panel of judges and reviewers.